YINI-lang/YINI-spec/YINI-Specification.md

 - Values MUST be one of the supported data types: **String**, **Number**, **Boolean**, **Null**, **List**, or **Object**.
 - Boolean values are **case-insensitive**: `True`, `On`, `Yes`, etc.
 - Null values: `null`, `NULL`, `Null` are all interpreted as `null`.
+- Inline object members MUST use `:` in strict mode.
+In lenient mode, implementations MAY also accept `=` inside inline objects, but `:` remains canonical.

 #### 12.2.5.
 Document Terminator
 - In lenient mode, the terminator is optional.